NEXT DAY HEARINGS

 WHAT MUST I DO IF I CAN’T PAY MY ENTIRE FINE AT SENTENCING?

-If you can’t pay your fine in full at the time of the hearing you will be required to sign a promise to pay agreement to pay the fine within 60 days.
+If you can’t pay your fine in full at the time of the hearing you will be able to set up a payment plan.
 Failure to pay fines may result in late fees, a possible suspension of your driver’s license and assignment of the account to a collection agency.
-If you wish to make monthly payments, you may sign up with Signal Credit for monthly installments.
 Review the court's information about Fines and Payment Options to learn more.

 KEEPING YOUR ADDRESS UP-TO-DATE